john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 The solution is to write a function that makes the product (i.e. ```minus2(triple(increment(4)))```) and takes in the value 15.
 Then, when you add it to the baseProduct, you simply have to add the improveProduct function to it. **In effect, imporveProduct has semantically seperated the two concerns and made it much cleaner.**  The improveProduct function is where we tell the supporting function how to improve the product and totalProduct is where we tell what to do with it... specifically adding it to the baseProduct.

+## Creating an abstraction for the composition is wrapping it in a function
+To further the analogy, what you have effectievly doing is wrapping a box around the entire production line (i.e. minus2, triple, increment) and creating an access point where you can get to each stage of the process.
+The machine does what it needs to do, but as the engineer you have created the *abstraction* on how the production is done.

 ```JavaScript
 let baseProduct = 10;